The SOX & TFA Retaliation Case

 Retaliation isn’t just firing someone, the law is broader.
 It includes harassment, intimidation, threats, and any attempt to discourage communication with the government.
 Since I filed with the IRS, here’s what has happened:

-Sanction language inserted into filings to intimidate me.
+• Sanction language inserted into filings to intimidate.

-A secret deposit made into my account without notice, intended to manipulate the arbitration process.
+• A secret deposit made into my account without notice, intended to manipulate the legal process.

-Suppression on social media platforms, with my accounts removed or silenced.
+• Suppression on social media platforms, with accounts removed or silenced.

-Procedural obstruction in arbitration meant to exhaust me instead of addressing the fraud.
+• Procedural obstruction in arbitration meant to exhaust instead of addressing the fraud.

-Each one of these acts is retaliation under the Taxpayer First Act, not just firing, but a campaign to intimidate and isolate a whistleblower after the IRS assigned claim numbers.
+Each one of these acts is retaliation under the Taxpayer First Act & Sarbanes-Oxley Act., not just firing, but a campaign to intimidate and isolate a whistleblower after the IRS assigned claim numbers.

 Why Contradictions Matter